techmaved/sablier-traefik-plugin/README.md

           sessionDuration: 1m               # Session duration before shutting down instances
           # Only one strategy can be used at a time
           # Declare either `dynamic` or `blocking`, not both
+          ignoreUserAgent: curl             # (Optional) Ignore requests with User Agent header curl to not wake up container

           # Dynamic strategy: displays a waiting page
           dynamic: